MAN: Multi-Action Networks Learning: MAN: Multi-Action Networks Learning

-It is important to note that we execute the sub-actions sequentially to complete the overall action $\mathscr{A}$.
-This means there is a dependency between the sub-actions, i.e., the latter sub-action $a^{II}$ is selected based on the completion of the previous sub-action $a^{I}$.
-In other words, the information of $a^{I}$ will be used as input for the $a^{II}$ along with the state $s$.

-We combine this main idea of sub-actions with the TD($\lambda$) method presented in \cite{sutton1988learning} to update the values of sub-actions.
-According to the TD($\lambda$) method, after interacting with the environment and collecting a transition $(s_t, a^I_t, a^{II}_t, r_t, s_{t+1})$, multi-action updates the $Q^{II}$ function as:
+Based on the idea of FARL framework, the original MDP with N-dimension actions is decomposed into the Multi-Action Process which contains sequences of 1-dimension actions.
+This transition is interdependent.
+Therefore, as (4) in Definition 2, instead of the original state $s_t$, here we define the enriched state $u^k_t$, which is a concatenation of the state $s_t$ and the history of previous $k-1$ dimension action choices.
+(Note, $u^1_t = s_t$)

-However, it is challenging to get the maximum value with respect to $a^I$ and $a^{II}$ at the same time.
-Another problem arises when updating $Q^{I}$ as the action is not fully executed until the agent has executed both $a^{I}$ and $a^{II}$.
-Therefore, in order to link $a^{I}$ with its `future' reward, we need to add an artificial condition, see as Definition 2.\\ \textbf{Definition 2.} \textit{ The value of the previous action equals the maximum value of the next action predicated on this previous action, such that
+However, problem arises when updating $Q^{n}$ as the action is not fully executed until the agent has executed all $n$ actions $a^{n}$.
+Thus we cannot apply the objective function mentioned in Section 3.A directly, which connects the reward and q-value in pairs.
+Therefore, in order to link $a^{n}$ with its `future' reward, we need to add an artificial condition, see as Definition 3.\\ \textbf{Definition 3.} \textit{ The value of the previous action equals the maximum value of the next action predicated on this previous action, such that